 Having products inspected before shipping is very easy and logical but Amazon FBA sellers tend to forget or neglect this step.
-Having a third party inspection company to inspect the products while they are still in the factory is essential because in case any issue is identified, the information is fed back to the supplier and from there, necessary actions are taken.
+Having a third-party inspection company inspect the products while they are still in the factory is essential because in case any issue is identified, the information is fed back to the supplier and from there, necessary actions are taken.
 All corrections should be made perfectly.
-(More: What’s the role of a QC inspector to help importers sourcing in China)
+(More about: What’s the role of a QC inspector to help importers sourcing in China?)

 The fact that you are an Amazon FBA seller makes you legally responsible for making sure that all your products meet the accepted standards before they actually enter the country you want to sell them in.
 (More: How to use AQL sampling to determine if goods are acceptable or not?)

 As a seller, you are also liable for any issues regarding safety.
 A good example being hoverboards exploding while they are being shipped.
 Product approval is all about production being approved before the shipping process begins.